Why Do Dogs Eat Their Own Vomit?

 And gross as it may be to us vomit still smells like food, at least to your dog.
 Their sense of smell is way better than our own (estimates vary on exactly how much better), so they don’t just look at a pile of puke and get grossed out — they smell food.

 Dogs Eat Their Own Vomit Because it Smells Like Food

-While vomit might gross us, our dogs have the ability to recognize that it’s not just a nasty mix of bile & stomach contents – there’s food particles in there.
+Many dogs will eat their own vomit if it’s not picked up by their human right away.
+They don’t look at it and say “ewww, gross” like we do.
+While vomit might be gross to us, our dogs have the ability to recognize that it’s not just a nasty mix of bile & stomach contents — there’s food particles in there.

 Dogs possess about 300 million olfactory receptors in their noses compared to 6 million for us humans.
 These receptors are what’s responsible for our detection of odor molecules, and they help send signals to our brains which helps us differentiate different smells.

 Our sense of smell is relegated to a small region on the roof of our nasal cavity, as well as our main airway path.
 So when we smell something it goes in and out quickly with the air we breath.
 In dogs roughly 12% of the air they breath gets detoured into a special area in the back of the nose dedicated to smells.
 It’s filled with olfactory receptors that allow dogs to process and recognize more smells.